David-Else/developer-workstation-setup-script-debian/README.md

 TODO:

+- debian 12 needs kitty installing from the web
+- the rust task should probably be run as user?

 - ditch zsh and use https://stackoverflow.com/questions/15883416/adding-git-branch-on-the-bash-command-prompt
 - alter the helix deb to run kitty as the default terminal
 - See if nerd fonts gets into Debian and remove your install if it does